dustinpfister/blog_posts/_posts/js-booleans.md

 ## 2 - A Boolean literal

-For the most part if I want to set a boolean value I just set it using a literal.
-When it comes to creating a boolean value by way of a literal then true and false boolean literals can be used do do just this.
-For this example I have a boolean called firstRun that is set to true, I then also have a loop that will fire once every second by way of using [setTimeout](/2018/12/06/js-settimeout/) to delay the next call of the method.
+For the most part if I want to set a boolean value I just set it using a boolean literal.
+When it comes to creating a boolean value by way of a literal then the true and false boolean literal keywords can be used do do just this.

+For this example I have a boolean called firstRun that is set to true for starters, I then also have a loop that will fire once every second by way of using [setTimeout](/2018/12/06/js-settimeout/) to delay the next call of the method.
 The first time that the loop fires, a 'first run' message will log to the console, and the firstRun boolean will set back to false.
 Because I am using the firstRun boolean in an if statement, the 'first run' message will only fire once.

 ```js
 var firstRun = true;